 Tip 3: Step back to see the big picture

 Our view remains the only perspective we really will ever know.
 Pixar views daily versions of each film to find problems.
 Ed describes “The Problem of the Beautifully Shaded Penny”, that if not aware of the big picture each employee will treat their piece as if it was the biggest piece.
 The penny metaphor describes how a motivated animator could create a very detailed penny if that’s the task given, even though in the final film it would only be seen for a blink of the eye.

 “Working at Pixar you learn the really honest, hard way of making a great movie, which is to surround yourself with people who are much smarter than you, much more talented than you, and incite constructive criticism; you’ll get a much better movie out of it.”

 Ed reminds us that we can’t that assume creativity can’t be quantified as data.
-Creativity times time, it takes a quantifiable number of revisions, and we can compare time estimated versus real time.
+Creativity times time, it takes a quantifiable several revisions, and we can compare time estimated versus real-time.
 We can view the state of work at deadlines and the quality level at every transfer between departments.